GuismoW/awesome-unity-virtual-production/README.md

 Contract

+- A Technical Director

 - A 3D software generalist Specialist

 - A 3D Enviroment Artist Specialist

 - A 3D Lighting Artist Specialist

-- A Unity 3D HDRP Pipeling specialist
+- A Unity 3D HDRP Pipeline specialist

 - A Game Developer Specialized in VR Games